ZiyueWang25/Kaggle_G2Net/1D_Model/readme.md

 # Reproduce 1D Model Result

 Below you can find a outline of how to reproduce our 1D Model solution for the G2Net-Gravitational-Wave-Detection competition.

-## HARDWARE: (The following specs were used to create the original solution)

-1 x NVIDIA Tesla A100 or 2 x NVIDIA GeForce RTX 2080Ti.

-## Below are the shell commands used in each step, as run from current directory
+All shell commands used in each step are run from current directory

+## DATA SETUP
+(3 steps To be combined!)
+1. If there is no `data` folder in the parent folder, please
+   1. download it from the google drive (TBA link)
+   2. put it inside parent folder
+   3. rename the folder as `data` folder
-1. Download kaggle competition data (assume the Kaggle API is installed)
+1. Download kaggle competition data (assumes the [Kaggle API](https://github.com/Kaggle/kaggle-api) is installed)
    1. `cd ../data/`
    2. `kaggle competitions download -c g2net-gravitational-wave-detection`
    3. `unzip -q g2net-gravitational-wave-detection`
 2. Generate whiten wave from competition data
    1. run notebook `1D_Model/notebooks/generate_whiten_wave.ipynb)`

-3. Reproduce Result
+## TRAINING AND INFERENCE.

+1. To train a single model using a config listed config.py, run python train.py --model_config <config_name>
+2. To perform inference on a single model, run (TBA)

+4. To train all models and reproduce the result ( need to be deleted or combined with MODEL BUILD)
    1. `cd ../1D_Model/`
    2. reproduce models:`./reproduce_train.sh`
-   3. reproduce predictions: `./reproduce_infer.sh`
+   3. reproduce predictions: `./reproduce_infer.sh`(file name TB changed)

-## MODEL BUILD: There are three options to produce the solution.
+## MODEL BUILD: There are three options to reproduce the solution.

 1) very fast prediction: run `notebook/stacking.ipynb`
-    1) runs in 2 hours
-    2) uses precomputed predictions
+    a) uses precomputed predictions
+    b) expect this to run for 2 hours (on hardware similar to ours)

-2. ordinary prediction: run `reproduce_infer_test.sh`
+2) ordinary prediction: run `python reproduce_infer_test.sh`
+    a) uses pretrained models
-   1. expect this to run for 6 hours
+    b) expect this to run for 6 hours
-   2. uses pretrained models

-3. retrain models: run `python reproduce_train.sh`
+3) retrain models: run `python reproduce_train.sh`
-   1. expect this to run about a week
-   2. trains all models from scratch
+    a) trains all models from scratch
+    b) follow this with (2) to produce entire solution from scratch
+    c) expect this to run for about 170 hours
-   3. If we want to use ensemble, we need to run `python reproduce_infer_oof_test.sh`.
-Then we need to change the directory inside `notebook/stacking.ipynb` correspondingly to point to each oof prediction and submission file.
+4) If you want to use ensemble, you need to run `python reproduce_infer_oof_test.sh`.
+Then you need to change the directory inside `notebook/stacking.ipynb` correspondingly to point to each oof prediction and submission file.

+## HARDWARE: (The following specs were used to create the original solution)

+1 x NVIDIA Tesla A100 or 2 x NVIDIA GeForce RTX 2080Ti.

 ## Folder CONTENTS